OVDP Lawyer Guide

 Depending upon the charges you are facing, the monetary fines and prison sentence could be severe.
 For instance, taxpayers who fail to file an FBAR are subject to criminal penalties of up to $500,000 and a maximum prison term of 10 years.
 An individual convicted of tax evasion could be sentenced to a prison term of up to five years and a $250,000 fine.
 With so much at stake, you cannot afford to go it alone.
 At Thorn Law Group, our tax attorneys are skilled in handling all types of serious IRS matters, including cases involving criminal prosecutions.
 When you work with us, you can trust that an experienced attorney will work with you to resolve your offshore account issues while fighting for your rights every step of the way.

-How an IRS OVDP Lawyer at Thorn Law Group Can Help
+Resolve Outstanding Tax Issues Swiftly and Successfully With an IRS OVDP Lawyer at Thorn Law Group

 If have undisclosed offshore accounts and are wondering what you should do, Thorn Law Group can help.
 Our experienced tax law professionals will undertake a complete assessment of your situation and discuss all options that may be available to you.
 The revised program expanded the eligibility criteria for participation in the streamlined filing process for qualified taxpayers.
 We know just how difficult unresolved tax issues can be and we are here to help you find the best avenue to bring your offshore accounts into full compliance with the law.
 Because the IRS OVDP program is ending on September 28th of this year, it is critical to start the process now if you want to take advantage of the potential haven from criminal prosecution.
 Even if the IRS OVDP is not the right process for you, our experienced tax attorneys can advise you on other programs that may be appropriate for your situation.
 Call Kevin E. Thorn, Managing Partner of Thorn Law Group, at 202-349-4033 or email firstname.lastname@example.org today.